tach1018/tach1018.github.io/_pages/about.md

 News
 ======

-My paper about robust offline regularized RL get accepted in ICML 2025!
+My paper about robust offline regularized RL is accepted in ICML 2025!
 Congradulations to all our collaborators!